• Skip to main content

 • Add flour, salt baking powder and baking soda to the oats in the food processor and pulse until everything is mixed will.

 • In a large bowl, add brown sugar and melted butter and mix well.
-Add milk and 2 large eggs and using a whisk, gently mix everything together.
+Add milk and two large eggs and gently mix everything together using a whisk.
 Add the flour and again gently whisk until everything is mixed well.
 Set aside for 20 minutes for the oat flour to absorb the liquid ingredients.

 Muffin Topping Directions: